DBraun/ChucKDesigner/README.md

 }
 ```

 On the ChucK Audio Listener, there is a custom parameter for "Float Variables".
 In this field you can type any number of global variables, each separated by a single space.
 In this example, there's just one global float, so you can type "freq".
 Similarly, in the "Int Variables" custom parameter, you can type "randInt".
-The ChucK Listener will then output as ordinary CHOP information a single-sample named with one channel named "freq" and another named "randInt".
-The ordinary CHOP behavior of the Listener CHOP is only for global floats and global integers.
-However, all variable types can be received as Python callbacks.
+The ChucK Listener will then output as ordinary CHOP information a single-sample with one channel named "freq" and another channel named "randInt".
+The ordinary CHOP output of the Listener CHOP is only for global floats and global integers.
+However, all variable types can be received as Python callbacks, as explained in the next section.

 ### Python Callbacks in ChucK Listener CHOP

-Every video-rate frame of TouchDesigner is an opportunity to receive global variables from ChucK.
 In the example above, we used a `global float freq` and a `global int randInt`.
-These variables would show up in the callbacks `getGlobalFloat` and `getGlobalInt` respectively.
+Find the `Float Variables` and `Int Variables` custom parameters on the ChucK Listener CHOP and set them to `freq` and `randInt` respectively.
+Now `freq` will appear in the `getGlobalFloat` callback, and `randInt` will appear in the `getGlobalInt` callback.

 ```python
 # This is an example callbacks DAT for a ChucK Audio Operator.